tiga1231/neural_fdm/README.md

 What is different from the `optimize.py` script is that, now, you will have to specify the name of a trained model via `model_name`.
 The predictions will warmstart the optimization, replacing any of the `param_init` schemes described earlier.
-The rest of the inputs proceed the same way, in peace and tranquility.
+The rest of the inputs work the same way as in `optimize.py`.

+Go back to the [Table of contents](#table-of-contents) ⬆️.

 ## Citation